 What are the member requirements?

 Members need to be at least 18 years old.
 Secondary medical insurance is required and costs approximately $75 per year.
 Skating members pay monthly dues which are $30 per month.
-You must also purchase your own gear and uniforms.
-You must also help in some aspect of league business, but there are many different duties available, making it easy to find something that works for you and your abilities and time restrictions.
-You also need to attend practices regularly.
+You must purchase your own gear and uniforms.
+You must also help in some aspect of league business, but there are many different duties available, making it easy to find something that works for you, your abilities, and time restrictions.
+You need to attend practices regularly.
 All member requirements are outlined in greater detail in our league’s member handbook.
-You will receive access to our online Google Group in order to stay up to date on all the happenings such as league business, practice schedules, game schedules, and other general information.
+You will receive access to our online discussion boards to stay up to date on all the happenings such as league business, practice schedules, game schedules, and other general information.

 Where do we practice and play games?

-We currently practice in Rome at Skate-A-While October through March and at the John F. Kennedy Civic Arena in Rome during the summer, March through August.
+We currently practice in Rome at Skate-A-While October through March and at the John F. Kennedy Civic Arena in Rome during the summer, April through August.
 Our home games are played at the John F. Kennedy Civic Arena.
 Both teams do travel.
-The CNY All Stars, as our charter team, has the potential to travel longer distances.
+The CNY Nightmares, as our charter team, have the potential to travel longer distances.